 By letting each of your teams be responsible for approving holiday requests, you can maximise the time employees spend working on their most important tasks.
 Being successful with your approach to human resources means making human resources a shared responsibility.
-This is never more true then when it comes to trusting your team to self manage holiday requests.
+This is never more true than when it comes to trusting your team to self-manage holiday requests.

 Dealing with Holiday Conflicts and Overlaps

-Even when you allow all your employees to see each other’s holiday calendar, there will still be some overlaps and conflicts.
+Even when you allow all your employees to see each other’s holiday calendars, there will still be some overlaps and conflicts.

 Dealing with this problem starts with your holiday approvers.
 You need to make sure that everyone who is approving holiday requests can see all the calendars that could cause conflicts.

-If two of your employees do request holiday at the same time, you need to have a set of fixed rules in place about how to deal with it.
+If two of your employees do request a holiday at the same time, you need to have a set of fixed rules in place about how to deal with it.
 This should include how many people can be on holiday at the same time from within the same team/role/location.
-Once this limit is reached we recommend that you start rejecting any new holiday requests for those same dates on a first come fist bases.
+Once this limit is reached we recommend that you start rejecting any new holiday requests for those same dates on a first-come-first-served basis.

-If you don’t use a first come fist served basis when it comes to approving holiday, you run a very serious risk of showing favouritism towards specific employees.
+If you don’t use a first-come-first-served basis when it comes to approving holidays, you run a very serious risk of showing favouritism towards specific employees.
 This is something you simply can not do.
 When it comes to managing your employees, fairness, openness, and honesty, are the most powerful tools you have.

 Recording Booked Holiday and Holiday Requests